biouno/biouno.github.io/_posts/2014-03-19-more-plugins-released.md

 Structure Harvester is a Python utility with a web interface.
 It is useful to extract relevant data from Structure.
 CLUMPP is used usually after Structure and Structure Harvester.
-It is able to permute the clusters output by independet runs so that they match up as closely as possible.
+It is able to permute the clusters output by independent runs so that they match up as closely as possible.

 <center><img src='{{ site.baseurl }}assets/posts/SCIENCE.gif' alt="SCIENCE" /></center>